Medical questions & health advice by board certified doctors

-"Why do you get fluid in your ears?
+"Why do you get fluid in your ears?"

 How do you get fluid in your ears?
 Is it from a bad cold?
 I just have heard some horror stories about ear fluid and ear infections and I want to make sure I never get fluid in my ears.

 He or she can evaluate you and provide any treatment that might be needed for a developing ear or sinus infection.
 Hopefully that will help you avoid developing the kind of severe infections that can lead to trouble with the ears.
 You should also feel free to discuss your questions with your primary care doctor.
 He or she can answer your questions as well as help you make sure you are up to date on all of your regular health maintenance.
 If you have not gotten a flu shot this year, that is definitely something you can do to minimize your chance of getting sick this winter.
 In addition, making sure you get enough sleep, stay hydrated, and maintain a healthy diet and exercise habits can also help your immune system stay in top shape.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.